warwick-un-society/warwick-un-society.github.io/warmunhsteam.md

   </div>
   <div class="cell small-12 medium-8" style="padding:1rem;">
     <h4>Sahil Gandhi - USG Delegates</h4>
-    Sahil Gandhi is a first year MMORSE student at the university of Warwick.
+    Sahil Gandhi is a first year MMORSE student at the University of Warwick.
 He will be serving as the USG of Delegates for the upcoming WARMUN HS.
 MUN has played a massive role in his life—it gave him the platform to gain the confidence he needed to become an individual who wasn’t afraid to get up and get his point across.
-Being in MUN helped him grow in ways he cannot imagine.
-Aside from MUN, he is a keep follower of football, particularly Manchester United, and also loves watching Formula 1.
+Being in MUN helped him grow in ways he could not imagine.
+Aside from MUN, he is a keen follower of football, particularly Manchester United, and also loves watching Formula 1.
   </div>
 </div>
 <div class="grid-x">